 I have detained the House so long, Sir, that I will defer what I had to say on some parts of this measure, important parts, indeed, but far less important, as I think, than those to which I have adverted, till we are in Committee.
 There is, however, one part of the bill on which, after what has recently passed elsewhere, I feel myself irresistibly impelled to say a few words.
 I allude to that wise, that benevolent, that noble clause which enacts that no native of our Indian empire shall, by reason of his colour, his descent, or his religion, be incapable of holding office.
 At the risk of being called by that nickname which is regarded as the most opprobrious of all nicknames by men of selfish hearts and contracted minds, at the risk of being called a philosopher, I must say that, to the last day of my life, I shall be proud of having been one of those who assisted in the framing of the bill which contains that clause.
+We are told that the time can never come when the natives of India can be admitted to high civil and military office.
 We are told that this is the condition on which we hold our power.
-We are told that we are bound to confer on our subjects every benefit-which they are capable of enjoying?-no;-which it is in our power to confer on them?-no;-but which we can confer on them without hazard to the perpetuity of our own domination.
+We are told that we are bound to confer on our subjects every benefit--which they are capable of enjoying?--no;--which it is in our power to confer on them?--no;--but which we can confer on them without hazard to the perpetuity of our own domination.
 Against that proposition I solemnly protest as inconsistent alike with sound policy and sound morality.